Kevin Gameiro: Sevilla

 On 25 July 2013, Gameiro signed a contract with Sevilla for a fee of €10 million, agreeing to a five-year deal for the Ramón Sánchez Pizjuán club.
 In his first training session with the club on 30 July, Gameiro limped off the field with a groin injury, forcing the French striker out of the club's third-round Europa League clash with Mladost Podgorica.

 Gameiro scored his first goal for the Spanish side in their first-leg Europa League play-off tie against Śląsk Wrocław, a 4–1 home win on 22 August.
-On 1 September, Gameiro achieved a brace against Málaga CF, including a header, but this failed to bring victory to his side as the match ended in a 2–2 draw.
-Following this, Gameiro scored on five occasions, including a 1 December contest against Granada CF, in which he also garnered a yellow card.
+On 1 September, Gameiro achieved a brace against Málaga, including a header, but this failed to bring victory to his side as the match ended in a 2–2 draw.
+Following this, Gameiro scored on five occasions, including a 1 December contest against Granada, in which he also garnered a yellow card.
 On 16 March 2014, Gameiro netted a double as Sevilla thrashed Real Valladolid 4–1.

 Gameiro scored a goal in either half against Espanyol on 6 April, helping his side record a 4–1 league victory.
 On 10 April 2014, Gameiro came off the bench and scored Sevilla's fourth and final goal in a Europa League quarter-final second-leg match, securing a 4–2 aggregate victory over Porto and a spot in the semi-finals of the 2013–14 Europa League.
 In the 2013–14 La Liga Seville derby against Real Betis three days later, Gameiro scored twice more to give Sevilla a 2–0 away victory.
 In the final of the 2013–14 Europa League against Portuguese side Benfica on 14 May 2014, Gameiro came off the bench in extra time and scored the game-winning penalty kick to secure a 4–2 shoot-out victory for Sevilla.

-On 24 October 2015, Gameiro netted a hat-trick in a 2015–16 La Liga home match against Getafe CF, in which Sevilla won 5–0, his first La Liga hat-trick.
+On 24 October 2015, Gameiro netted a hat-trick in a 2015–16 La Liga home match against Getafe, in which Sevilla won 5–0, his first La Liga hat-trick.

 On 18 May 2016, just 17 seconds into the second half of the 2016 UEFA Europa League Final against Liverpool, Gameiro scored Sevilla's equalizing goal a metre from the goal line after receiving a low cross from Mariano Ferreira Filho who had burst into the penalty box from the right.
 That was his eighth 2015-16 UEFA Europa League goal.
 Sevilla won the match 3–1 setting the at record first team to win the UEFA Cup/Europa League three consecutive seasons.
 It was their fifth successive UEFA Cup/Europa League title.